aniket-work/Lets_Build_Real_Estate_Advisor_Company_Using_AI_Agents/README.md

 **Install Project Dependencies:**

-Follow these steps to set up and run the 'Supply Chain Optimization Using AI Agents' project:
+Follow these steps to set up and run the 'Real Estate Advisory Company Using AI Agents' project:

 1. Navigate to your project directory:
    ```